 This is also where technique matters.
 If your nose or chin tends to break apart by afternoon, managing surface oil before reapplying often matters just as much as the cushion itself.
 The best cushion for touch-ups usually behaves like a refining tool, not like a full restart every time.

-What is the most reliable rule behind how to choose a cushion foundation overall
+The reliable rule behind choosing a cushion foundation

 The best cushion foundation is usually the one that leaves your skin looking least tired after hours, not the one with the loudest finish trend.
 For dry skin, that often means less lifting.
 For oily skin, it means shine that stays more controlled.
 For combination skin, it means keeping different zones from fighting each other too visibly.
 That is why learning how to choose a cushion foundation is really about reading how your skin breaks down over time.